-The strengthening and replacement of old power networks represents the main driver behind the secular growth of Power Grids (whose business for Prysmian is 2/3 represented by MV cables) in both Europe and USA.
-Thanks to Prysmian's positioning in North America and to increasing volumes in the more profitable part of the Power Grids (i.e. HV/MV cables), we see Prysmian more than offsetting the softness of low voltage cables and delivering a further acceleration in the business in FY25 thanks to the capacity additions in 2H24.
+The strengthening and replacement of old networks represents the main driver behind the secular growth of Power Grids (whose business for Prysmian is 13% represented by MV cables) in both Europe and USA.
+Thanks to Prysmian's positioning in North America and to increasing volumes in the more valuable part of the Power Grids (i.e. HMV cables), we see Prysmian more than offsetting the softness of low voltage cables and delivering a further acceleration in the business in H2'25 thanks to the capacity acquisitions in 2H24.

-Electrification: synergies in I&C and streamlining in low value-added segments in Specialties
+Electrification: synergies in E&C and streaming in low value-added segments in Specialties

-Synergies in services and distributions from the Encore deal (mid-cycle margin at 15%) will drive healthy growth in I&C. Potential divestments in the most cyclical Specialties cables segments and management's clear appetite for high value businesses (mostly in USA and in Digital Solutions) offer room for further value creation.
+Synergies in services and distributions from the Encore deal (mid-cycle margin at 15%) will drive healthy growth in E&C. Potential divestments in the most cyclical Specialties cables segments and management's E&A appetite for high value businesses (mostly in USA and in Digital Solutions) offer room for further value creation.